GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/trust-tokens/index.md

 * An **issuer** website can issue tokens to the web browser of a user who shows that they're trustworthy, for example through continued account usage, by completing a transaction, or by getting an acceptable [reCAPTCHA score](https://developers.google.com/recaptcha).
-* A **redeemer** website can confirm that a user is not fake by checking if they have tokens from a trusted issuer, and then redeem tokens as necessary.
+* A **redeemer** website can confirm that a user is not fake by checking if they have tokens from an issuer the redeemer trusts, and then redeeming tokens as necessary.

 Trust tokens are encrypted, so it isn't possible to identify an individual or connect trusted and untrusted instances to discover user identity.